GoDaddy review 2021 and experiences: Description, Pricing, User Reviews

 Zero transparency policy

 According to a statement from a support employee, it is not specified where the servers are located on which the data is hosted in shared hosting.
-Mostly, they are located in North America, but they also have servers in various EU countries.
-During the order process, one should pay attention to the fact that one has the one-time option to decide for a server location unspecifically within the EU or in North America.
-If one wants to change the location from North America to the EU later, costs of an unquantifiable amount would arise.
-Soon to be customers already before entering the ordering process to inform in this regard, GoDaddy obviously does not consider necessary.
+Primarily, they are located in North America, but they also have servers in various EU countries.
+During the order process, one should pay attention to the fact that one has the one-time option to decide on a server location unspecifically within the EU or in North America.
+If one wants to change the location from North America to the EU later, costs of an unquantifiable amount will arise.
+Soon to be customers already before entering the ordering process to inform in this regard, GoDaddy does not consider necessary.
 This is a blatant lack of transparency to the customer.

-“If they want to buy something…” – Customer Service
+“If they want to buy something…” – Customer Service.

 Information on a few selected topics in gruesome translation is available in the help section.